Best Errors and Omissions Insurance

 If you work in a field where an errors and omissions insurance policy is required by law, going without coverage could result in hefty fines and penalties.
 In certain professions, you might even lose your license.

-Additionally, you might lose out on clients who want you to carry this coverage.
+Additionally, you might miss out on clients who want you to carry this coverage.
 They might choose to work with a competitor who is insured rather than risk having to face expensive legal fees.

 Errors and omissions insurance covers claims related to: